RagedUnicorn/tf-aws-rg-base/README.md

     * deployer - A user that is used for deploying infrastructure and the application itself (usually a cli user that is used in conjunction with terraform)

 ```
-# An example for a command line user that is being used with terraform and its role is that of an admin
+# An example for a command line user that is being used within terraform and its role is that of an admin
 rg_cli_tf_admin
 # A command line user with the role of an admin
 rg_cli_admin